padmapria/spring-cloud-streams-using-kafka/README.md

 # spring-cloud-streams-using-kafka

-Download kafka from https://kafka.apache.org/downloads and extract to D:\DEV-SOFTWARES\
+Download kafka from https://kafka.apache.org/downloads (choose from binary download) and extract to D:\DEV-SOFTWARES\
-choose binary download

 1) Go inside the folder
 cd D:\DEV-SOFTWARES\kafka_2.12\bin\windows

 2) Run the below to start zookeeper